-- 5.2.1 For each rally, a report will be drawn up by the FIA in association with FIA officials, and reviewed by the relevant FIA Commission. - 5.2.2 Any Championship rally shown by the report to have failed either to comply with the regulations or to attain an adequate standard against the points observed may not be accepted in further years in the Championship.
+- 5.2.1 For each rally, a report will be drawn up by the FIA in association with FIA officials, and reviewed by the relevant FIA Commission. - 5.2.2 Any Championship rally shown by the report to have failed either to comply with the regulations or to attain an adequate standard against the points observed may not be accepted in the Championship in further years.